SWKS COVID-19 UPDATE Area sees uptick in cases

 SOUTHWEST KANSAS NUMBERS

-Ford County saw 23 new positive confirmed additional cases, with an overall total to 7,091 as of Friday.
-Seward County added 17 positive cases to its total of 4,601.
-Haskell County increased by 11 cases as of Friday for an overall total of 552 while Kearny, Scott and Stevens Counties each added 10 cases for totals of 754, 763 and 755, respectively.
-Morton County aded nine cases for a total of 367 and Meade County added eight cases for a total of 685.
+Ford County saw 29 new positive confirmed additional cases, with an overall total to 7,149 as of Wednesday.
+Seward County added 21 positive cases to its total of 4,640.
+Scott County increased by 18 positive cases as of Wednesday for an overall total of 786 as Stevens County added 15 cases for a total of 777.
+Grant County added 12 cases for a total of 1,251.

-Grant County added seven cases for a total of 1,230 while Gray County added six cases for a total of 840.
-Stanton and Wichita Counties each added two cases for totals of 275 and 281, respectively.
-Greeley, Hamilton and Lane Counties each added one case for totals of 153, 272 and 167, respectively.
+Gray, Kearny, Meade and Wichita Counties each added 11 cases for totals of 864, 778, 699 and 293 cases, respectively.
+Haskell County added eight cases for a total of 564 while Hamilton, Morton and Stanton Counties each added six cases for totals of 278, 378 and 283, respectively.
+Greeley County added five cases for a total of 159.

 The Finney County Health Department recommends practicing preventative actions such as social distancing, washing your hands regularly, and wearing a cloth face mask when in spaces where social distancing is difficult.